Biden, McCarthy to hold pivotal meeting on debt ceiling as time to resolve standoff grows short

 McCarthy said as he has many times before: “We’re going to spend less than we did last year.”

 The contours of an agreement appear within reach, and the negotiations have narrowed on a 2024 budget year cap that would be key to resolving the standoff.
-Republicans have insisted next year’s spending cannot be more than current 2023 levels, but Democrats have refused to accept the steeper cuts McCarthy’s team first proposed.
+Republicans have insisted next year’s spending cannot be more than current 2023 levels, but Democrats have refused to accept the steeper cuts McCarthy’s team proposed and the White House instead offered to hold spending flat.

 A budget deal would unlock a separate vote to lift the debt ceiling, now $31 trillion, to allow more borrowing to pay bills already incurred.
 Treasury Secretary Janet Yellen said Sunday that June 1 is a “hard deadline.”